tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 **Network and Computer Security**

-# Lab guide: Implementation and Analysis of a Virtual Computer Network
+# Lab guide: Implementation and Analysis of a Virtual Computer Network (Mac OS - M1 Ready Version)

 ## Goals

 - Implement and test a virtual computer network.
 - Perform a simple TCP/IP packet analysis.

 ## 1. UTM and QEMU

 The setup of the machines for this lab depends on the usage of UTM, a software that leverages QEMU under the hood to perform virtualization.
 Add here instructions to install and better explanation on the topic as well as awareness and references and promiscuous mode